WezMakesThings/wezmakesthings.github.io/about.md

 ### About

-My passion is designing something new, from drawing to cad to manufcaturing and bringing an idea to life.
+My passion is designing new things, from drawing to cad to manufcaturing and bringing an idea to life.
 The scope of my interests spans far beyond just mechanics.
 I am experienced in pcb design and manufacuring.
 Programming in C/C++/Python.
 Manual and CNC machining.
 Design for manufacturing.
 Lithium-ion rechargeable batteries.

 ### Reason for creating this blog